shivam1499/online-retail-customer-analysis/README.md

 3. Update the Kaggle API credentials (USERNAME and KEY) in the code.
 4. Run the analysis and review the insights.

-Then open the notebook in Jupyter or upload to Databricks.

 ## File Structure